Last modified: January 27, 2025

 Mathematical Formulation and Derivation

-The central difference approximation of the first derivative of a function $f$ at a point $x$ with step size $h$ is given by:
+The central difference approximation of the first derivative of a function f at a point x with step size h is given by:

+By taking the average of these two approximations, we eliminate the leading error terms, resulting in a more accurate estimate of the derivative.
 The Taylor series expansion is a representation of a function as an infinite sum of terms calculated from the function's derivatives at a single point.
 We use this expansion to improve our approximation of derivatives:

-Expanding $f(x_0+h)$ and $f(x_0-h)$ in a Taylor series around $x_0$:
+Expanding f(x0+h) and f(x0βˆ’h) in a Taylor series around x0:

-Subtracting the second equation from the first and rearranging for $f'(x_0)$:
+Subtracting the second equation from the first and rearranging for fβ€²(x0):

 Error in Central Difference Method